Green Mediterranean Diet – An Informative Guide

 A plant-based diet plan rich with nuts and olive oil is the reason behind the heart health benefits that the green Mediterranean diet provides.
 This diet plan, rich in Omega-3 fatty acids, can lower the bad LDL cholesterol while increasing the good HDL cholesterol.

 They can also improve insulin resistance.
-Furthermore, the fruit and vegetables that are the actual contents of this diet plan are rich in fibre and antioxidants, which can further provide cardioprotective effects.
+Furthermore, the fruit and vegetable components of this diet plan are rich in fibre and antioxidants, which can further provide cardioprotective effects.

 Since the green Mediterranean diet follows a low-calorie diet plan rich in fruits and vegetables, it can promote a healthy weight.
 In addition, this fibre-rich diet plan stabilises sugar levels, prevents glucose intolerance and keeps you full, making you less likely to gain weight.